ikigailabs-io/ikigai/CONTRIBUTING.md

 - Your installed ikigai package version, operating system name and version.
 - Any details about your local setup that might be helpful in troubleshooting.
 - Detailed steps to reproduce the bug including any relevant code snippets or setup on the ikigai platform.
 - Any tracebacks that were encountered and the expected outcome.

 ### Submit Feedback

 If you would like to request some feature or QOL improvements to the library you can send us an email requesting the feature.

 When proposing a feature please:

-- Explain in detail how you would like it to work; what usecase does it enable or simplify?
+- Explain in detail how you would like it to work;
+  what usecase does it enable or simplify?
 - Try to keep the scope as detailed and narrow as possible to improve turn-around times.

 ## Getting Started

 Ready to contribute to the library?
 Here's the steps to get you started with developing the library and testing it locally.
-We use [hatch](https://hatch.pypa.io/latest/) as the project manager that handles the development environment, tests, and builds for the project.
+We use [hatch][hatch] as the project manager that handles the development environment, tests, and builds for the project.

-To install hatch follow the instructions provided for your system [here](https://hatch.pypa.io/latest/install/).
+To install hatch follow the [instructions for your system][hatch-install].

 To verify that you have hatch install correctly run: